audibleblink/kh/readme.md

-`kh` is a programatic way to check for the validity of API tokens or webhooks.
+`kh` is a programmatic way to check for the validity of API tokens or webhooks.
 The services against which it is able to check originally came from the popular [keyhack](https://github.com/streaak/keyhacks#Slack-API-token) repo by [@streaak](https://github.com/streaak/).